Pushkarcdn/NeoX.js/neox.js/PUBLISHING.md

 **Problem**: `npx create-neox-app` fails with "Cannot find module 'neox.js'"

-**Solution**: Make sure `neox.js` is published first and the version in wrapper's dependencies matches.
+**Solution**: Make sure `neox.js` is published first and the version in installer's dependencies matches.

 ---